 Pay Dates For Pensioners

-NB: Pensions will be paid on the second last day of the month, taking into account weekends and public holidays.
+NB: Pensions will be paid on the third last day of the month, taking into account weekends and public holidays.

 The 13th cheque has been paid for a number of years in succession and it is therefore natural that pensioners of the two funds now view the payment of the 13th pension cheque as a reasonable benefit expectation.
 However, Regulation 37A of the Superannuation Fund, and Regulation 31 of the Retirement Fund, permits the Trustees to grant a 13th cheque to pensioners provided that this is affordable.
 This means that Trustees review the financial position of the Memorandum Account in the two funds annually and grant a 13th pension cheque only if the Actuary certifies that the Memorandum Accounts can afford to make the payment.
 Therefore members/pensioners must be aware that payment of the 13th cheque is not guaranteed.